leidegre/parc/docs/DESIGN.md

 Our math grammar can then be expressed in the following instruction form.

+    3:
+      pop      1
-                0002     return 1
+      return
+    PrimaryExpression:
-    Primary:    0001     accept Number
+      accept   kTokenNumber
-                0001        beq 0002
+      beq      3
-                0001        jmp 0003
+      jmp      4
+    5:
-                0004       call 0000
+      call     1
-                0005     expect RightParenthesis
+      jmp      6
+    7:
+      pop      3
-                0006     return 3
+      return
+    6:
-                0003     accept LeftParenthesis
+      accept   kTokenRightParenthesis
-                0003        beq 0004
+      beq      7
-                0003        jmp 0007
-                0007     return
+      return
+    4:
+      accept   kTokenLeftParenthesis
+      beq      5
-                0008     return 1
+      return
+    Expression:
-                0000       call 0001
+      call     PrimaryExpression
-    Expression: 0000        jmp 0009
+      jmp      8
+    9:
-                000A       call 0000
+      call     Expression
+      jmp      10
+    10:
+      pop      3
-                000B     return 3
+      return
+    8:
-                0009     accept Operator
+      accept   kTokenOperator
-                0009        beq 000A
+      beq      9
-    Main:       000C       call 0000
+      return

-A stack machine implementation for interpreting the above is just a few lines of code and when needed it can be compiled down to microprocessor assembly.
+A stack machine implementation for interpreting the above does not require a lot of code and when needed it can be further compiled down to microprocessor assembly.

 The way we generate the IL is interesting in-itself and may be worth taking a closer look if you wondering about that.

+### Virtual Execution Environment & Byte Code Representation

+The Virtual Execution Environment evaluation stack is a stack of 32-bit signed integer types.

+> **Note:** the byte code is emitted in the form of a msgpack array of integer types.

+    0x01 <int32> | accept <token>

+If the next symbol from the token input stream is equal to <token> push true on top of the evaluation stack otherwise push false

+    0x02 <int32> | beq <target>

+If the current value on top of the evaluation stack is non-zero (true) transfer control to the specified target instruction.

+    0x03 <int32> | jmp <target>

+Unconditionally transfer control to the specified target instruction.

+    0x04 <int32> | call <target>

+Push the return instruction address on top of the evaluation stack then transfer control to the specified target instruction.

+    0x05 | return

+Pop the return instruction address from the evaluation stack and transfer control to the target instruction.